Your role in the scheme

 Your employee may ask to take unpaid leave so they can get Dad and Partner Pay.
 You don't provide Dad and Partner Pay, we'll always pay your employee directly.

 You may pay your employee a top-up payment to add to their Dad and Partner Pay.
 For example, you may choose to pay the difference between your employee’s Dad and Partner Pay and their normal wage.
 We don’t consider a top-up as paid leave for the purposes of Dad and Partner Pay eligibility.
-You can’t use JobKeeper Payment as a top up payment.

 The Employer Toolkit is your complete guide to the Paid Parental Leave scheme and what you need to do.